stamen/maptcha-v2/Schema.md

  * `ul_lon`: Longitude of upper-left map corner consensus.
  * `lr_lat`: Latitude of lower-right map corner consensus.
  * `lr_lon`: Longitude of lower-right map corner consensus.
+ * `status`: currently one of *empty*, *finished* (uploaded).

+In addition, all values supplied during upload in the CSV file will be prefixed with “__” and included as free-form attributes.

 SimpleDB domain: *prefix* + “-maps”